SamuelIbanga5/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion: Deletes the directory "my_first_directory" that is in the /tmp/ directory.
 11. 10-back: Changes the working directory to the previous one.
 12. 11-lists: Print contents of current directory, parent of current directory and /boot/ directory.
+13. 12-file_type: Prints the type of file named "iamafile" in the /tmp/ directory.